What To Do After Forming An LLC? (9 Steps Guide)

 Step 7: Get Your Business Licenses and Permits

-You will need to get all of your necessary business licenses and permits for your business.
+You need to get all necessary licenses and permits for your business.

 If you are operating as an LLC, then some of your licenses may require that you list the LLC's name.